GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-09-16-how-to-create-an-optimizely-addon-part-3.md

 </ItemGroup>
 ```

 You will then need to create a .targets file that instructs the NuGet package installer how to handle those files.
-The example below is taken straight from my own Addons where I am doing the same thing.
+The example below is taken straight from my own Add-ons where I am doing the same thing.

 The `ItemGroup` tells the .targets file where the specific files are within the NuGet package structure.
 The `$(MSBuildThisFileDirectory)` variable in this case is a reference to the directory the .targets file sits in.
 As this is in a build folder, I have used the `$(MSBuildThisFileDirectory)` variable in combination with the relative path to my `module.config` file.